ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

     :width: 400pt
     :align: center

 2. Set the global sizing parameters.
-The base size takes the global min size value, if not specified.
+If you do not specify the base size, the value for the global minimum size is used.

 .. code:: python